Govraskirill/Kafka-with-ai-face-recognise/README.md

 # Kafka-with-ai-face-recognise
-Repository where you can find necessary information for work with kafka producer, consumer, KafkaBrokerTopic to Mongo Connector and Parser which allow work with ai face recognise
+Repository where you can find necessary information for work with kafka producer, consumer, publisher which allow work with ai face recognise

 In this repository you can find four directories at the moment:
 1. kafka producer
 2. kafka consumer
-3. kafka parser, which allow work with ai face recognice
-4. connector for transfer data from Kafka broker topic to MongoDB collection
+3. kafka publisher for transfer data from Kafka broker topic to MongoDB collection

 <b>Let's making your Ubuntu up to date</b>
 <pre>